DaveLeroy64/desktop-gui/readme.md

 To do:

 - General
-    - Polscraper and property scraper run in separate threads.
-Need to do news scraper
+    - All scrapers now run in separate threads and can run concurrently.
+    - Refresh Thread - it does sort of work but it doesn't change the status display.
+Fix this.

 - News scraper
+    - News scraper can now be set to automatically update the news database
-    - Make news scraper run at regular intervals.
-Home page display to display most recent stories in database for each outlet.
+    - Home page display to display most recent stories in database for each outlet.
-    - Add button to enable/disable regular news scanning

 - Property scraper
     - Add a popup to property scraper if there are more than 50 pages to confirm if you want to continue